yannickdoteu/kickstart.nvim/README.md

 Yannicks fork of Kickstart.
 Have not much idea of how it works or what I can do with it.
-Hopefully this has changed by the time you read this.
+Hopefully this has changed by the time you read this!

 # kickstart.nvim